lifsys/dbsys/README.md

 - `backup(file_path: str, columns: Optional[List[str]] = None) -> DatabaseManager`: Backup the current table or specified columns to a JSON file.
 - `restore(file_path: str, mode: str = 'replace') -> DatabaseManager`: Restore data from a JSON file to the current table.
 - `get_data() -> Optional[pd.DataFrame]`: Get the current data stored in memory.
+- `dedup(subset: Optional[List[str]] = None, keep: str = 'first') -> DatabaseManager`: Deduplicate the current DataFrame based on specified columns.

 For detailed usage of each method, please refer to the docstrings in the source code.

+## Error Handling

+dbsys provides custom exceptions for better error handling:

+- `DatabaseError`: Base exception for database operations.
+- `TableNotFoundError`: Raised when a specified table is not found in the database.
+- `ColumnNotFoun

+dError`: Raised when a specified column is not found in the table.
+- `InvalidOperationError`: Raised when an invalid operation is attempted.

 ## Contributing